micah-williamson/expresskit/route/README.md

 **401** - Is the default for any request that fails to resolve `authentication`.

-**500** - Is the default for any rejected request including `rules`.
+**500** - Is the default for any rejected request, thrown error, or failed `rule`.

 <a name="injectables"></a>
 ## Injectables

 With vanilla Express you are given the request and the response.
-In Expresskit routes your don't have access to the response and should only use the request if working with not-yet-supported 3rd party middleware.
+In Expresskit routes you don't have access to the response and should only use the request if working with not-yet-supported 3rd party middleware.
 More on that in the `Middleware` section.
 Instead you inject the properties of a request you want to use.
 Injectables are an important part of Expresskit and one of the primary reasons for it's existance.